IBM/kif/docs/tutorial.md

 Let's now turn to the [Store][kif_lib.Store] API.

 As we said earlier, a KIF store is an interface to a knowledge source, typically but not necessarily a knowledge graph.
-A store is created using the [Store][kif_lib.Store] constructor which takes as arguments the name of the store plugin to instantiate followed by zero or more arguments to be passed to plugin.
+A store is created using the [Store][kif_lib.Store] constructor which takes as arguments the name of the store plugin to instantiate followed by zero or more arguments to be passed to the plugin.
 For instance:

 ```py
 kb = Store('wikidata')
 ```

-This instantiates and assigns to `kb` a new store using the plugin `wikidata`, which creates a [SPARQL store][kif_lib.store.SPARQL_Store] loaded with the Wikidata SPARQL mappings and targeted at the official Wikidata SPARQL endpoint.  ([SPARQL](https://en.wikipedia.org/wiki/SPARQL) is the query language of [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework), a standard format for knowledge graphs; see the [RDF guide](guides/rdf.md).)
+This instantiates and assigns to `kb` a new store using the "wikidata" plugin.
+This plugin creates a [SPARQL store][kif_lib.store.SPARQL_Store], loads it with the Wikidata SPARQL mappings, and points it at the official Wikidata SPARQL endpoint.  ([SPARQL](https://en.wikipedia.org/wiki/SPARQL) is the query language of [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework), a standard format for knowledge graphs; see [RDF](guides/rdf.md).)

 Alternatively, we could have specified the target SPARQL endpoint explicitly, as the second argument to the [`Store()`][kif_lib.Store] call: